 The number of speakers in your home theater sound system really depends on your personal preference, and the different types of surround speakers fill different roles.
 There’s a quick rundown of which speakers go where below, but be sure to check out our full guide on surround sound for more details.

 - Center Speaker: If you use a receiver instead of a soundbar, you will likely need to install a center speaker.
-This speaker is typically the most powerful in your set up.
+This speaker is typically the most powerful in your setup, just make sure you don’t underpower it because it could lead to audible distortion as we explained in our guide.

 This is because the majority of the sound you hear will come through these speakers.
 A wireless center speaker is one of the most important pieces of your wireless home theater sound system if a soundbar is not used.

 - Front Speakers: Front left and right speakers are also typically found in systems that do not use a quality soundbar.
 Soundbars often contain left and right or end speakers that project sound to the sides of the room.
-However, front left and right speakers are common in a home theater system.
+However, front left and right speakers are common in home theater systems and, in some cases, systems for cars as we’ve explored in other articles.
 If you’re keeping count, this would be speakers number 2 and 3.

 These speakers sit at the front of the room, angled toward the main viewing area.
 These speakers help create a more realistic sound.
 Make sure you find models that are wireless if you are looking to set up a wireless home theater sound system.